yoondoong/altStackWorkshop/README.md

 Yay!
 Now you can add and delete events!

 ## Rendering events
 But wait, your events show no content.
 That's because we have to connect the data to vue.
 Go to the "list-group" class in **index.html**.
-First notice **v-for="(event, index) in events"** in the "list-group-item" class.
-What this does is loop through all the events stored in vue.
+First, notice **v-for="(event, index) in events"** in the "list-group-item" class.
+What this does is loop through all the events from vue.

 Now notice the use of **{{ event.name }} by {{ event.user }}**.
 What's going on here?
 Basically the html is now accessing the user-inputted name for each event, as well as the username.